apache/beam/website/www/site/content/en/documentation/runtime/environments.md

   apache/beam_go_sdk                 latest               sha256:...               ...
 1 min ago         ...
   ```

-5. If your runner is running remotely, you will need to retag the image and [push](https://docs.docker.com/engine/reference/commandline/push/) the image using Docker to a remote repository accessible by your runner.
-   You can also provide a custom repo/tag as [additional parameters](#additional-build-parameters).
+5. If your runner is running remotely, retag the image and [push](https://docs.docker.com/engine/reference/commandline/push/) the image to your repository.
+You can skip this step if you provide a custom repo/tag as [additional parameters](#additional-build-parameters).

   ```
   export BEAM_SDK_VERSION="2.26.0"